Will AI take the “Human” out of Human Resources?Blog / June 2, 2023 / with Hassan Yaqub

 For example, it’s not enough to know that people are 10% less likely to recommend the company as an employer in Q2.
 You need to know what has changed since Q1 and what is currently happening to create the trend.

-Other potential downsides to using an AI tool for internal communication is the same as using any other virtual format – employees usually have the option to turn off notifications and are likely to do so if they feel the content is a distraction rather than helpful.
+Another potential downside to using an AI tool for internal communication is the same as using any other virtual format – employees usually have the option to turn off notifications and are likely to do so if they feel the content is a distraction rather than helpful.
 AI tools for internal communication won’t solve all of your problems but are an additional channel, albeit one that needs less active management.

 AI Tools for HR – Choose Carefully & Monitor the Impact